Kubernetes Deployment

 openai: sk-...

-helm install dvara charts/dvara/ -f enterprise-mcp-values.yaml
+helm install dvara charts/meridian/ -f enterprise-mcp-values.yaml

-Access the MCP proxy via port-forward (internal-only, not exposed via Ingress):
+Access the MCP Proxy via port-forward (internal-only, not exposed via Ingress):

-kubectl port-forward svc/dvara-mcp-proxy 8070:8070
+kubectl port-forward svc/dvara-mcp-gateway 8070:8070

 curl http://localhost:8070/actuator/health